drzzlio/kms-issuer/README.md

 3. Create a KMS KeyRing and CryptoKey

-You need a valid KMS asymetric key that as the ability to SIGN_VERIFY messages.
+You need a valid KMS asymetric key that as the ability to do ASYMMETRIC_SIGN with an RSA PSS SHA256 algorithm.
 Since this controller is meant to be used with config connector, create a `KMSKeyRing` and `KMSCryptoKey` with the appropriate settings.